 Slipping and Falling While in School

-If your child got hurt in a slip and fall accident at school, you may be eligible to file a premises liability lawsuit.
+If you or your child got hurt in a slip and fall accident at school, you may be eligible to file a premises liability lawsuit.

-How Do Children Slip and Fall at School?
+How Do School Slip and Fall Accidents Happen?

 There are many different scenarios that can lead to slipping and falling at school, including but not limited to: